bluk16/Udacity-Data-Visualization/README.md

 ## Multivariate Exploration
 ### Yearly Borrower rate vs. isHomeOwner

+#### key insights conveyed by the explanatory presentation

+According to the plot, it does seem like homeowners have a slightly lower rate that non-homeowner.

 ![chart](img/14.png)

 ### Year borrower's rate vs. ProsperScore vs. isHomeOwner

+#### key insights conveyed by the explanatory presentation

+The trend here is similar to (Yearly Borrower rate vs. isHomeOwner) graph.
+I notice that for score 5 or above, the homeowners have lower rate and for scores below 5, homeowners have similar or higher borrowing rate as non-homeowners.
 ![chart](img/15.png)

 ### Year borrower's rate vs. ProsperScore vs. IncomeRange

+#### key insights conveyed by the explanatory presentation

+This plot gives a clear indication that the higher the income, the lower the rate will be.
+As for those unemployed, the rate will be significantly higher than those who are employed.

 ![chart](img/16.png)

 ## Multivariate Analysis